alphaaurigae/Universe/Readme.md

 ### Sample output dated after delimiter upgrade
 - for -ia ALL CHARACTERS are input unless \ escaped.

-- default delimeter is space!
+- default delimiter is space!

 > range = symbol
 ```